malpasocodes/alfredcodesblog/content/about.md

 # About Me

 I am Alfred Essa.
-That's about it for now.
+That's about it for now folks.